CoL lawns

 Inbound Exchange & Study Abroad

-Step 1: Selecting and enrolling in courses
+Step 1: Selecting law courses to study at ANU

-Courses on offer
+Law courses on offer

 LAWS1201 Foundations of Australian Law

-LAWS1202 Lawyers, Justice and Ethics
+LAWS1202 Lawyers Justice and Ethics

 LAWS2248 Legal Research and Writing